-Finland will not issue new arms export authorisations to Saudi Arabia and the United Arab Emirates due to the humanitarian situation in Yemen, the Ministry for Foreign Affairs said.
+Finland will not issue new arms export authorizations to Saudi Arabia and the United Arab Emirates due to the humanitarian situation in Yemen, the Ministry for Foreign Affairs said.

 The two Persian Gulf states lead an alliance that intervened in Yemen’s civil war in 2015, supporting President Abd Rabbo Mansour Hadi’s government against the Iran-backed Houthi rebels.